OEHC/praqma.com/_posts/2016-10-26-trust-in-docker-images.md

 ## Docker automated builds gain trust

-One thing you need to require from your Docker images is that they are build using the [Docker automated builds](https://docs.docker.com/docker-hub/github/#automated-builds-from-github) for example for Github.
+One thing you need to require from your Docker images is that they are build using the [Docker automated builds](https://docs.docker.com/docker-hub/github/#automated-builds-from-github).
 Then the trust of traceability is improved.
 With Docker automated builds you get traceability between the source of the Docker file, the version of the image, and the actual build output.
-You can easily follow that.
-Here is an example from the above Docker file.
+You can easily follow that as I will show in the following.

 ## Autobuilds links README and repo to frontpage